videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-tracks.md

 - It will specifiy the optimization mode for the video track being generated.

-- `motion` : This type of track should more fcous on motion video For example, webcam video, movies or video games.
+- `motion` : This type of track should more fcous on motion video.
+For example, webcam video, movies or video games.

   - This type of track will degrade `resolution` in order to maintain `frame rate`.

-- `text` : This type of track should more fcous on significant sharp edges and areas of consistent color that can change frequently For example, presentations or web pages with text content.
+- `text` : This type of track should more fcous on significant sharp edges and areas of consistent color that can change frequently.
+For example, presentations or web pages with text content.

   - This type of track will degrade `frame rate` in order to maintain `resolution`.

-- `detail` : This type of track should more fcous on details of the video For example, presentations, painting or line art.
+- `detail` : This type of track should more fcous on details of the video.
+For example, presentations, painting or line art.

   - This type of track will degrade `frame rate` in order to maintain `resolution`.